Dramatic Sunset Photoshop Manipulation

 In this intermediate difficulty tutorial we will create a manipulation with some interesting effects of light and color to create a dramatic sunset that I hope you will like.
 The photos used in this tutorial are from totally free sites like unsplash o pixabay.
 Below you will find links to the pictures I’ve used.

 In this brief article I will illustrate the most important steps to create this dramatic sunset effect in Photoshop.
 For more details please look for the video version of this tutorial at the bottom of this article.

 I created the background merging both background layers with the help of layer masks and the Gradient Tool and then adjusting both images to make a perfect match.
 I also use d a Hue/Saturation adjustment layer to reduce the color of the most saturated image to -64.

 Step 2 – The sky

-Put the sky stock image bellow the two background images and make it big enough so that the orange light sits more or less on the center of the image.
+Put the sky stock image below the two background images and make it big enough so that the orange light sits more or less in the center of the image.
 Use layer masks to remove the sky of the background layers.